Andre-LA/nene/docs/audio.md

 function Music:destroy()
 ```

+Destroy the music and resets to zeroed state.

-Destroy the music, it will halts it if playing, it also wait if it's still fading out.
+> Note: SDL_mixer first halts the music if it's playing, it also wait if it's still fading out.

 Related MixWrapper documentation:
 * [MixWrapper.free_music](wrappers/mix.md#mixwrapperfree_music)